 On the Wiccan side of the table, the problem is a matter of perceived attack by another religion's holiday.

 Tell a non-Pagan you don't celebrate Christmas and you better be prepared for an onslaught of negativity and questions twisted to make you seem like an unpatriotic demon (as if being perceived as a demon wasn't bad enough).

-The options for a Wiccan this time of year, then, are to be the scrooge of the neighborhood and family or join in on Christmas celebrations, feeling forced to do so (or at least like a poser) the whole time.
+The options for a Wiccan this time of year, then, are to be the scrooge of the season or join in on Christmas celebrations, feeling forced to do so (or at least like a poser) the whole time.
 Neither option is conducive to the happy celebration that both Christmas and Yule are meant to be.

 So why should a Wiccan join in on Christmas?
-Because it is fun and in the spirit of both holidays.
+Because it's fun and in the spirit of both holidays.

-That said, there's really no reason for a Christian to not join in on Yule either.
+That said, there's really no reason for a Christian to abstain from Yule either.
 Many holidays are celebrated during this time of year and all in a spirit of joy and togetherness.

 This year, invite a friend of another faith to visit for your holiday.
 When they offer the same invitation to theirs, join them.
 Celebrate all that we have in common and the joy of the holiday season will be shared with everyone.

 Whenever the topic of Christmas comes up, Santa Claus inevitably finds his way into the conversation.
 Considering that Jesus Christ puts the "Christ" in Christmas, it's surprising that the individuals most upset by an individual who doesn't celebrate Christmas are those who celebrate a more secular version of this holiday.